 Pink sweet william flowers.
 Sarah Cuttle

-Once planted, keep watered until established.
-Sweet williams in containers need regular watering.
-Once flowers have finished, cut the whole stem back to the ground to improve the plants’ chances of continuing to grow for another season.
+Once the plant has finished flowering, cut the whole stem back to the ground to improve its chances of continuing to grow for another season.

 Pests and diseases

-• Sweet william is widely available as seed, as plug plants to pot up and grow on, or as garden-ready plants, both online and from nurseries and garden centres
+• Sweet William is widely available as seed, as plug plants to pot up and grow on, and as garden-ready plants, both online and from nurseries and garden centres

-• Growing your own from seed gives the widest choice of varieties and the opportunity to choose individual colours, as plants and plugs of sweet william are usually a mixture of colours
+• Growing your own from seed gives the widest choice of varieties and the opportunity to choose individual colours, as plants and plugs of Sweet William are usually a mix of colours

 • Always check plants for signs of pests and diseases before planting